October 13, 2022

 Five minutes passed.
 Then ten more elapsed.
 I rang the bell on the desk several times.
 No response.

 I began wandering around the albergue looking for some help.
 I just wanted to check in and get a bed to rest in.
-The proprietor wasn’t the kitchen.
+The caretaker wasn’t in the kitchen.
 Or the laundry room.
 I wandered upstairs.
 Nothing.
 So I returned to the front desk and rang the bell again.
 Still nothing.
 What the heck was going on here?!?
 Where was this lady?

 It was time to focus on the rest of my journey.
 Only one more day left to go.
 Just 27.5 kilometers to Santiago.
 The end of this Camino is so very, very close!